Category: The Vandyrian Codex

 Where civilization collapsed, barbarism flooded in.
 Folk learned to raid and kill for grain, to trade in flesh and steel, to build power out of violence and hunger.
 Wolves became mercenaries, equine tribes turned fertility and milk into contract and leverage.
 Lion kingdoms rose and fell, always hungry, always reaching for what could not be kept.
 The den-cities of Vulsa and Roedon are monuments to collapse, law and pride standing only as long as the next disaster allows.

 The Cataclysm’s legacy is a living wound.
 The crust of Vandyrus is riddled with voids, rifts, and buried collapse.
 Valleys fall away in a night; seas vanish into cracks; entire cultures disappear when the ground betrays them.
-No one trusts the earth, the sky, or even the promise of peace.
+No one trusts the ground, the sky, or even the promise of peace.
 Superstition grows out of soil that devours the dead—and sometimes the living.

 The present is an age of desperate alliances, petty kingdoms, and doomed banners waving over future sinkholes.
 This constant ruin has shaped Vandyrus into a world of the haunted and the hungry.
 To be born here is to expect collapse, to risk everything and trust nothing.